ronkok/Hurmet/docs/en/manual.md

     `A, S_x = wideFlanges["W8X31"]["A", "Sx"] = !!`, or<br>
     `A, S_x = wideFlanges["W10X49", ["A", "Sx"]] = !!`<br>
 Multiple returns must use the `!!` display selector, for now.

+For structural engineers, I’ve put some useful data frames on GitHub.
+There are links [below](#other-resources).

 </div>

 ###### Dictionary